d-alchemist/traveller-blog/README.md

 To run this repository on your local computer, follow the steps below:

-Ensure you have ALLOW CORS: Access-Control-Allow-Origin plugin installed on your browser and allow CORS.

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.